FotiosMpouris/ppa-mobilization-agent-lite/README.md

 We have written this for beginners.
 Follow every step exactly.

-Open your IDE (Cursor or Visual Studio Code or other) Open the Terminal
+Open your IDE (Cursor or Visual Studio Code)
+Open the Terminal unde the View tab.

 Before you start, ensure you have these installed.

-We recommend **Python 3.14** for best compatibility.
+1.  **Python 3.14** (We recommend **Python 3.14** for best compatibility.)

-1.  **Python 3.14**
    If you don't have it installed go to https://www.python.org/downloads/, choose 3.14 and a python install manager will download.
    Double click the download and it's fairly straightforward from there.
-If you get stuck, watch the tutorial video for this build or ask your LLM
+If you get stuck, watch the tutorial video for this build or ask your LLM.
-2.  *   *Check if you have it:* Open Terminal and type `python --version`
+2.  *   *Check if you already have it:* Open Terminal and type `python --version`
 3.  **Git**
     *   *Check if you have it:* Type `git --version` If you don't have Git go to https://git-scm.com/install/windows and download it.
-    Any questions ask your LLM
+    Any questions ask your LLM.

 ### 1. Download the Code
 1. Go to the folder where you keep your projects (like your **Documents** folder or just your **Desktop**).